Samhaddad0/Forecasting-Electric-Power-Sector-Renewable-Energy-Consumption/README.md

 📁 Project Overview:

-This project forecasts Total Renewable Energy Consumption in the U.S. Electric Power sector using monthly data from 1973–2024.
+-This project forecasts Total Renewable Energy Consumption in the U.S. Electric Power sector using monthly data from 1973–2024.
 The objective is to evaluate how well different time series models capture long-term growth, seasonality, and structural changes in renewable energy usage, with a focus on forecasts for 2025–2028.

-The analysis compares Holt-Winters (Exponential Smoothing), ARIMA, and SARIMA models to identify the most accurate and reliable forecasting approach.
+-The analysis compares Holt-Winters (Exponential Smoothing), ARIMA, and SARIMA models to identify the most accurate and reliable forecasting approach.

 🎯 Problem Statement:

-Renewable energy consumption has increased significantly over time due to policy decisions, technological advances, and environmental factors.
+-Renewable energy consumption has increased significantly over time due to policy decisions, technological advances, and environmental factors.
 Accurate forecasting is essential for:

   -Grid reliability and capacity planning